 The components of costs of contract revenues include labor, equipment (including depreciation, maintenance, insurance and long-term rentals), subcontracts, fuel, supplies, short-term rentals and project overhead.
 Hourly labor generally is hired on a project-by-project basis.
-Project costs, excluding labor, have averaged approximately 23% of total costs of contract revenues over the prior three years.
-Much of our domestic dredging hourly labor force is represented by labor unions with collective bargaining agreements that expire at various dates during 2018 through 2023, which historically have been extended without disruption.
-The environmental & infrastructure segment's hourly labor force is made up of union and non-union employees.
+The Company is a party to numerous collective bargaining agreements in the U.S. that govern its relationships with its unionized hourly workforce.

-During the year, both dredging equipment utilization and the timing of fixed cost expenditures fluctuate significantly.
-Accordingly, the Company allocates these fixed equipment costs to interim periods in proportion to dredging revenues recognized over the year to better match revenues and expenses.
-Specifically, at each interim reporting date the Company compares actual dredging revenues earned to date on the Company's dredging contracts to expected annual revenues and recognizes dredging equipment costs on the same proportionate basis.
-In the fourth quarter, any over or under allocated equipment costs are recognized such that the expense for the year equals actual equipment costs incurred during the year.
-As a result of this methodology, the recorded expense in any interim period may be higher or lower than the actual equipment costs incurred in that interim period.
+Effective beginning the first quarter of 2018, the Company changed the method of accounting for allocated fixed equipment costs for interim periods such that fixed equipment costs are now recognized as incurred.
+The Company adopted this change as a result of management's belief that the new method is preferable and results in a more objective measure of quarterly expense that will better support planning and resource allocation decisions by management.
+The change has been applied retrospectively.
+The Company's cost structure includes significant annual equipment-related costs, including depreciation, maintenance, insurance and long-term rentals.
+Previously, the Company allocated fixed equipment costs to interim periods in proportion to revenues recognized over the year.
+Specifically, at each interim reporting date the Company compared actual revenues earned to date on its dredging contracts to expected annual revenues and recognized equipment costs on the same proportionate basis.
+In the fourth quarter, any over or under allocated equipment costs were recognized such that the expense for the year equals actual equipment costs incurred during the year.